7fELF/dotfiles/README.md

 # dotfiles

 ## Description
 Sets up my work environment with all my configuration files in only a few minutes

-## Requirements
-  - wget or curl
-  - sudo

 ## Quick install command
 :warning: Tested only on Ubuntu 16.04 :warning: